thepirat000/Audit.NET/src/Audit.WebApi/README.md

 The audit action filter can be enabled in two different ways:

-1. Statically decorating the controllers/actions to be audited with `AuditApiAttribute`.
+1. Decorating the controllers/actions to be audited with `AuditApiAttribute` attribute.
 2. Adding `AuditApiGlobalFilter` as a global action filter.
 This method allows to dynamically configure the audit settings.

-#### 1- Static decoration
+#### 1- AuditApiAttribute decoration

 Decorate your controller with `AuditApiAttribute`: